CodeChex/LinkedOut-Promo-Ads/README.md

 and click **Add to Chrome**

 ## History
+### Version 0.9.0
+- removed Twitter, FaceBook, Instagram due to their code obsfucation
+- rewritten to support namespaces
+- updated to identify LinkedIn refresh button
+- updated to identify LinkedIn home button (class/action change)

+### Version 0.8.1
+- minor fix to manifest (to allow saving options)

 ### Version 0.8.0
-- updated to identify updated LinkedIn feed class
+- updated to identify new LinkedIn feed class
 - upgraded to JQuery-3.5.1-slim

 ### Version 0.7.1